 Below we include a matrix explaining how different communication channels are used to communicate issues regarding our material themes to different stakeholders.
-In addition, we are also hoping to use this Sustainability Report to increase the transparency of our operations and inform our stakeholders about our sustainability approach.
+This Sustainability Report serves as a base point for information regarding our work on sustainability issues and is as such an important channel of communication.